airdrop99/rtidcoin/doc/README.md

-Rtidcoin Core 0.14.2
+Zalcchain Core 0.14.2
 =====================

 Setup
 ---------------------
-Rtidcoin Core is the original Rtidcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Rtidcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Zalcchain Core is the original Zalcchain client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Zalcchain transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Rtidcoin Core, visit [rtidcoin.org](https://rtidcoin.org).
+To download Zalcchain Core, visit [zalcchain.org](https://zalcchain.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Rtidcoin on your native platform.
+The following are some helpful notes on how to run Zalcchain on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/rtidcoin-qt` (GUI) or
+- `bin/zalcchain-qt` (GUI) or
-- `bin/rtidcoind` (headless)
+- `bin/zalcchaind` (headless)

 ### Windows

-Unpack the files into a directory, and then run rtidcoin-qt.exe.
+Unpack the files into a directory, and then run zalcchain-qt.exe.

 ### OS X

-Drag Rtidcoin-Core to your applications folder, and then run Rtidcoin-Core.
+Drag Zalcchain-Core to your applications folder, and then run Zalcchain-Core.

 ### Need Help?

-* See the documentation at the [Rtidcoin Wiki](https://rtidcoin.info/) for help and more information.
+* See the documentation at the [Zalcchain Wiki](https://zalcchain.info/) for help and more information.
-* Ask for help on [#rtidcoin](http://webchat.freenode.net?channels=rtidcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=rtidcoin).
+* Ask for help on [#zalcchain](http://webchat.freenode.net?channels=zalcchain) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=zalcchain).
-* Ask for help on the [RtidcoinTalk](https://rtidcointalk.io/) forums.
+* Ask for help on the [ZalcchainTalk](https://zalcchaintalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Rtidcoin on your native platform.
+The following are developer notes on how to build Zalcchain on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)